danielbeutner/beutner.dev/src/snippets/2022-08-25-convert-enum-or-object-to-union-type.md

 ---
-title: Convert an Enum or an object to an Union type
+title: Convert an Enum or an object to a literal union type
 ---

 This is a TypeScript goodie!
 I use it quite often for states.

 ## Enum to Union type

-If you want to convert an Enum like
+If you want to convert an enum like

 ```typescript
 enum State {